Market supervision

 - The market participant does not use the information to make any decisions regarding the trade of wholesale energy products.

 All of the above-mentioned prerequisites must be met.
-In such a case, the market participant must submit the information and justification on why the disclosure will be postponed without delay to the agency (ACER) and the appropriate national regulator (the Energy Authority).
+In such a case, the market participant must submit the information and justification on why the disclosure will be postponed without delay to the Agency for the Cooperation of Energy Regulators (ACER) and the national regulatory authority (Energy Authority).
 This will not exempt the market participant from any investigation regarding a failure to report inside information or any consequences in case of suspected abuse.

 How must inside information be disclosed?